 “Preparing for the Oath: U.S. History and Civics for Citizenship”.
 This interactive Web site, a joint partnership between the American History Museum and the U.S. Citizenship and Immigration services, was unveiled in May.
 It showcases artifacts and recounts history to help immigrants prepare for the 100-question citizenship test in a way so simple, informative and fun, I had my two kids, 14 and 10, go through each capsule and take the test — and sent it to their teachers!
 It’s a great way to make history accessible.

 Groundbreaking for Textile Museum move/partnership with George Washington University.
 The October groundbreaking and the scheduled 2014 move of the historic Textile Museum to the GW campus seem like an intuitively smart decision.
 It allows the museum, which has had a balanced budget for years, to expand and remain financially viable, and gives university students access to the research possibilities of a world-class collection.

+A $10 million gift to the Smithsonian to launch a long-term marine biodiversity and global ecosystems project.
 Though not the largest Smithsonian gift this year (that $35 million distinction belongs to David Koch and Natural History for a new dinosaur hall), the rare research donation by Michael Tennenbaum, philanthropist and senior managing partner of Los Angeles-based Tennenbaum Capital Partners, and his wife, Suzanne, to standardize and monitor long-term ocean data feels like an injection of spot-on science into the fraught climate-change debate.
 The compelling project highlights the institution’s worldwide leadership role outside the exhibition halls.

-Best of art galleries 2012
+The Best of 2012